 The ping program can be used to get the delay.
 Determining the end-to-end capacity (the bandwidth of the slowest hop in your path) is trickier, and may require you to ask around to find out the capacity of various networks in the path.
 Since ping gives the round trip time (RTT), this formula can be used instead of the previous one:

 buffer size = bandwidth * RTT

 For example, if your ping time is 50 ms, and the end-to-end network consists of all 1G or 10G Ethernet, the TCP buffers should be:

 .05 sec * (1 Gbit / 8 bits) = 6.25 MBytes.

 Historically in order get full bandwidth required the the user to specify the buffer size for the network path being used, and the the application programmer had to set use the SO_SNDBUF and SO_RCVBUF options of the BSD setsockopt() call to set the buffer size for the sender an receiver.
 Luckily Linux, FreeBSD, Windows, and Mac OSX all now support TCP autotuning, so you no longer need to worry about setting the default buffer sizes.

-Beginning with Linux 2.6, Mac OSX 10.5, Windows Vista, and FreeBSD 7.0, both sender and receiver autotuning became available, eliminating the need to set the TCP send and receive buffers by hand for each path.
+Beginning with Linux 2.6 (released in 2005), Mac OSX 10.5, Windows Vista, and FreeBSD 7.0, both sender and receiver autotuning became available, eliminating the need to set the TCP send and receive buffers by hand for each path.
 However the maximum buffer sizes are still too small for many high-speed network path, and must be increased as described on the pages for each operating system.